thisdougb/ansible-hashivault/vagrant/README.md

 The Vagrantfile reads servers.yml and builds each listed server.
 It also writes out an /etc/hosts style file to etc_hosts, we will use this in the Ansible bootstrap play.

-An example of setting up your Vagrant env, I keep this dir outside of this cloned repo:
+An example of setting up your Vagrant env, I keep Vagrant files outside of the Ansible cloned repo:

 ```
 laptop $ mkdir vagrant-instances